getsentry/sentry-javascript/docs/config.rst

             }
         }

-    Headers value can be in form of a function, to compute value in time of a request:
+    Headers value can be in the form of a function, to the compute value in time of a request:

     .. code-block:: javascript